Prashantdbda/Sales_Insights/README.md

 - A trend line showing the revenue trend over time.
 - Filters allowing users to slice the data by year and month for further insights.

-Feel free to explore, customize, and contribute to the project!

 ---

-Let me know if you'd like any additional changes or information included!